verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 ### Verrazzano Application Model

-Verrazzano Application Model is a
+A Verrazzano Application Model is a
 [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
-describing an application's general composition and environmental requirements.
+describing an application's general composition and environment requirements.
-Below is the model for the example application used in this guide.
+The following code shows the model for the example application used in this guide.
 This model describes an application which is implemented by a single Docker image containing a Helidon application exposing a single endpoint.
-More details about Verrazzano models can be found in the [Verrazzano model documentation](https://verrazzano.io/docs/reference/model/).
+For more details about Verrazzano models, see the [Verrazzano Application Model](https://verrazzano.io/docs/reference/model/) documentation.

 ```yaml
 apiVersion: verrazzano.io/v1beta1